Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 License Renewal Procedures

-If you are under the age of 75, you must have your license every eight years.
+If you are under 75, you must renew your license every eight years.
 If you are 75 or over, you must renew your license every four years.

 IMPORTANT: If you are turning 75, you must renew your license even if you have previously renewed it within the last eight years.